tektoncd/plumbing/tekton/ci/interceptors/add-pr-body/README.md

 # Add PR Body

-`add-pr-body` is a custom interceptor for Tekton Triggers that enriches the payload of an incoming request with the JSON representation of a pull request, as returned by the GitHub API.
+This folder contains a webhook interceptor that enriches the payload of an incoming request with the JSON representation of a pull request as returned by the GitHub API.

+See also an implementaiton of this using the cluster interceptor interface in [tekton/ci/cluster-interceptors/add-pr-body](../../cluster-interceptors/add-pr-body).
+## Add PR Body Webhook Interceptor

+This implementation uses the Webhook Interceptor interface.
+As such, it directly modifes the event body with the PR payload under the `extensions.add-pr-body.pull-request-body` field.

-## Interface
+### Webhook Interceptor Interface

 `add-pr-body` expects the URL to the PR representation to be included in the incoming JSON as follows: